Sustainment Center of Excellence

-SCoE is way of describing CASCOM Headquarters oversight of one of several multi-branch, multi-school Centers of Excellence (CoE) within the United States Army Training and Doctrine Command (TRADOC).
+TRADOC Centers of Excellence

-TRADOC Centers of Excellence (CoEs) came about as a result of a 2005 Base Realignment and Closure (BRAC) Commission recommendation.
-According to TRADOC a CoE is, "a premier organization that creates the highest standards of achievement in an assigned sphere of expertise by generating synergy through effective and efficient combination and integration of functions while reinforcing the unique requirements and capabilities of the branches".

-CoEs with a similar structure to the SCoE are Fires (Fort Sill, OK), Maneuver (Fort Benning, GA) and Maneuver Support (Fort Leonard Wood, MO).
+TRADOC Centers of Excellence (CoEs) came about as a result of the 2005 Base Realignment and Closure (BRAC) Commission recommendation.
+According to the U.S. Army Training and Doctrine Command (TRADOC), a CoE is, "a premier organization that creates the highest standards of achievement in an assigned sphere of expertise by generating synergy through effective and efficient combination and integration of functions while reinforcing the unique requirements and capabilities of the branches".
+There are 10 Army Centers of Excellence subordinate to TRADOC, under which there are 32 Army schools.
+CoEs with a similar structure to SCoE are Fires CoE (Fort Sill, OK), Maneuver CoE (Fort Moore, GA) and Maneuver Support CoE (Fort Leonard Wood, MO).

-SCoE headquarters building
+SCoE Headquarters Building

-The $50 million SCoE headquarters building, completed in 2009, contains the headquarters for CASCOM, the Quartermaster Center and School (QMC&S), the Ordnance Center and School (OC&S), and the Transportation Center and School (TC&S).
+The $50 million SCoE headquarters building, completed in 2009, contains the headquarters for CASCOM, the Quartermaster Corps, the Ordnance Corps, and the Transportation Corps.
+On July 30, 2010, the SCoE building was dedicated as Mifflin Hall in honor of Major General Thomas Mifflin the first Quartermaster General.
+At the same time, the former Quartermaster School Headquarters was decommissioned as Mifflin Hall and demolished.
+As well, as a part of BRAC, the Ordnance Corps relocated from Aberdeen Proving Ground, MD and the Transportation Corps moved from Fort Eustis, VA.

+The Finance Corps and Adjutant Generals Corps are headquartered at the U.S. Army Solder Support Institute at Fort Jackson, South Carolina.

-As part of the creation of the SCoE, the Army Logistics Management College (ALMC) has become the Army Logistics University (ALU) where professional development training takes place for logistics officers, warrant officers, non-commissioned officers and civilians.
-ALU is located on a separate 36 acre campus in the new $136 million ALU Building completed in 2009.
+With the consequences of 2005 Base Realignment and Closure and the creation of SCoE, the Army Logistics Management College (ALMC) became the Army Logistics University (renamed Army Sustainment University in 2023) to represent its increased mission of Professional Military Education for Logistics Officers, newly commissioned Second Lieutenants, Warrant Officers, Non-commissioned Officers and Civilians for all the Army sustainment branches.
+It is located on a separate 36 acre campus in a new $136 million building completed in 2009.

-On 30 July 2010, the SCoE building was dedicated as Mifflin Hall in honor of Major General Thomas Mifflin the first Quartermaster General.
-At the same time the former Quartermaster School Headquarters, which is to be demolished, was decommissioned as Mifflin Hall.

 SCoE Nation

-The Sustainment Center of Excellence is sometimes unofficially referred to as the "SCoE Nation" by its military and civilian members.
-It's a new tradition that encourages a sense of belonging, of camaraderie and esprit de corps within the organization.
+The Sustainment Center of Excellence was sometimes unofficially referred to as the "SCoE Nation" by its military and civilian members during its early years.
+Its intended purposes was to create a new tradition that encourages a sense of belonging, of camaraderie and esprit de corps within the organization.